From Hockey 101, Preds bring Stanley Cup Final to Music City | Taiwan News

-NASHVILLE, Tennessee (AP) — Terry Crisp sorely wishes that he and fellow broadcaster Pete Weber had recorded their "Hockey 101" sessions from the early days of the Nashville Predators.
+NASHVILLE, Tenn.
+(AP) — Terry Crisp sorely wishes that he and fellow broadcaster Pete Weber had recorded their "Hockey 101" sessions from the early days of the Nashville Predators.

 Crisp says he and Weber still chuckle when they think of the line changes that looked like fire drills to the new fans.